stechnik/xerolib/README.md

 ## How to use
 Just drag the desired function block set from the library in the bottom left corner to your programming area.

+## Some background on interpolation
+The saturation vapour pressure is calculated for water vapour in humid air.
+The exact formula used is that of Dietrich Sonntag from 1990, with a constant enhancement factor of 1.0047.
+This formula is more accurate than [VDI/VDE 3514 Sheet 1](https://www.vdi.de/richtlinien/details/vdivde-3514-blatt-1-gasfeuchtemessung-kenngroessen-und-formelzeichen).
+In the range from 200 to 1100 hPa and -20 to 68.9 °C, the standard deviation of the formula is less than ±0.15 Pa.
+This accuracy is helpful when working with small temperature differences.

+The possible maximum of 120 support points is used for the interpolation.
+Of these, 119 are in the range from -20 °C to 68.9 °C. The pressure values and reference points were selected to minimise the interpolation error.
+This means that the pressure values at a reference point may differ slightly from the true value if this improves the interpolated values.
+At low temperatures, the relative error is greatest, with peaks of ±0.6%.
+At higher temperatures, the absolute error is greatest, but does not exceed ±2.5 Pa.
+Since TA does not process values above 30000 Pa, the maximum application temperature is 68.9 °C. In the range between -30 °C and -20 °C, a signal with reduced accuracy is provided for rarely expected temperatures.
+The deviation in this range is max. ±15 % or ±6 Pa.

+## Literature
+- Sonntag, Dietrich: _Important New Values of the Physical Constants of 1986, Vapor Pressure Formulations based on the ITS-90 and Psychrometer Formulae._ In: Zeitschrift für Meteorologie 70 (1990) 5, pp. 340–344